subhadipchowdhury/subhadipchowdhury.github.io/index.md

 <div class='anchor'>
 ## Teaching
-In Winter 2018, I was teaching [Math 195](teaching/Winter2018.195) (Math. methods for social Sciences).
+In Summer 2018, I will be teaching in the [Chicago Academic Achievement Program](https://ccss.uchicago.edu/page/chicago-academic-achievement-program) Summer Academy as a Mathematics Instructor.
+The course webpage is available [here.](teaching/Summer2018.CAAP)

 Older teaching is listed on my [teaching page](teaching).
 </div>